satyampandey1411/Doodle-Classifier/README.md

 - matplotlib
 - tqdm

-## License
+## Source

-This project is licensed under the MIT License - see the LICENSE file for details.
+The data used in this project is sourced from the Quick, Draw! dataset.